 Here are seven unfortunate signs that you are dealing with a high conflict personality.

 Some people are just loud talkers in general, but when someone raises their voice to a yell multiple times a day, they are probably bad news.
 Whether screaming to achieve a dramatic effect or getting heated too easily and starting arguments, these people add stress and conflict to any situation.

 It’s okay to be opinionated, but someone with a high conflict personality goes a little too far.
 These people have opinions on everything from how you should style your hair to how you should hold a pen.

 Moreover, much of the time, these opinions can lead to negative criticism, which, in turn, raises the opportunity for argument and conflict.

 3. Very picky

-When spending time with picky people, you always feel like you need to make sure that they are happy, which is stressful and should not be your job.
-Eventually, when others get frustrated with this bad attitude, fights to tend to break out.
+When spending time with picky people, you always feel like you need to make sure that they are happy.
+This is stressful and should not be your job.
+Eventually, when others get frustrated with this bad attitude, fights tend to break out.

 4. Too defensive